 And for people visiting Delhi?
 Do you have any local secrets you can share?

 I’m living in Gurgaon, DLF Phase 3.
 Its on the outskirts of Delhi and is a crazy combination of rural dusty lanes meets Cyber city with all its high rise and global corporations.
 There is a great little restaurant at the top of the road in S block called Suraj.
 They do fantastic Tandoori chicken, and their vegetarian Thali is brilliant and only 60p.

 Also explore the back streets.
 There is a great little community temple that is very welcoming.
 We had an impromptu lesson about Hindu gods, and another friend walked past one day and there was some kind of dance celebration happening.
 The cafe in the Garden Estate next to Guru Dronacharia metro is a taste of home with fantastic bread, cakes, and they even serve bacon sandwiches, very hard to come by usually!

 So, what about your plans for the future?

 I’m heading on to Australia and New Zealand for the next part of my trip.
 I’m looking forward to some clean air, but not looking forward to the prices, and who knows where after that.
 I have to be back in the UK for a very special family wedding, but coming home from one trip often makes me want to plan for the next.

-If you want to read about any of it I have been blogging to keep my family up to date, have a read at www.dibleyinindia.blogspot.com
+If you want to read about my travels and experiences teaching English in India I have been blogging to keep my family up to date, have a read at www.dibleyinindia.blogspot.com

 Like this?
 Pin me!